Answered By: Jennifer Harris Last Updated: Apr 12, 2019 Views: 39850

 Citing paraphrased information

 The author's last name and the date can be included at the beginning, middle, or end of the paraphrased sentence.
 You also want to include page numbers to help the reader find the relevant text (see p.
 171 of the APA Manual for mor information).
 For example:

-The Purdue OWL page "In-Text Citations: Author/Authors" has more information on citing works with multiple authors in-text, click here.
+The Purdue OWL page "In-Text Citations: Author/Authors" has more information on citing works with multiple authors in-text.

 Citing a direct quote